-You can buy the fast-track entrance for each of them separately through different methods (and, at the very least, I highly recommend that) but you get it automatically for the busiest sites with the Vatican and Rome Pass.
+You can buy the fast-track entrance for each of them separately through different methods (and, at the very least, I highly recommend that) but you get it automatically for the busiest sites with the Omnia Rome and Vatican Pass.

 Is the Vatican and Rome Pass worth it?

-Time Travel Turtle received a complimentary Vatican and Rome Pass but the opinions, over-written descriptions and bad jokes are his own.
+Time Travel Turtle received a complimentary Omnia Rome and Vatican Pass but the opinions, over-written descriptions and bad jokes are his own.